 The nyatiti is an eight stringed lyre from the western part of Kenya in East Africa.
 It is popularly played by the Lüō tribe from Siaya and some parts of Nyanza region.
 The nyatiti is made up of a resonator covered with cow-skin, a bridge and two handles connecting the resonator to the head which holds the eight strings from the bottom.
 The strings used to be made out of cattle tendons.

 As it is known as one man ensemble, jathum would traditionally pluck the lyre, sing and maintain the beat at the same time.
 In order to keep the beat, the players tie gara or bells on the right ankle and wear an oduong’o metal ring on the right toe which they hit against the lower handle of the nyatiti.
-They would sit on small low level stool called orindi or then.
+They would sit on a small low level stool called orindi or then.
 For many years it has been played by man only.
 It would be taboo to see a women playing or even holding the nyatiti.
 Nyatiti music has a special dance which is called otenga (nyatiti dance) is performed by both women and men populary known as jomiel.
 It involves a lot of vigorous shoulder shaking.

 With time and ongoing changes in women’s place in society it allowed an interest for women to practice this instrument.
 There is a symbolism in the eight strings of the nyatiti in that the lower (high pitch) four strings represent the first four days after a man’s life from birth and the upper (low pitch) four strings represent the first four days after his death. (last four days before his burial)